dev-Jxavier/dev-Jxavier/README.md

 # Hi, I'am Dev Full-Stack Junior!

-*I am Brazilian and I am currently studying information systems at Universidade Federal De Santa Maria.
+*I am Brazilian and I am currently studying analysis and systems development.
 I'm fascinated by technology and I hope to develop cool things to solve problems for people all over the world!*

 ### 👨‍💻 Most Used Techs